trimstray/nginx-admins-handbook/README.md

   > Directives placed in the configuration file outside of any contexts are considered to be in the global/main context.

 Directives can only be used in the contexts that they were designed for.
-Nginx will error out on reading a configuration file with directives that are declared in the wrong context.
+NGINX will error out on reading a configuration file with directives that are declared in the wrong context.

   > If you want to review all directives see [alphabetical index of directives](https://nginx.org/en/docs/dirindex.html).